xak2000/nomad/website/source/guides/stateful-workloads/host-volumes.md

 - The service name is `mysql-server` which we will use later to connect to the database.

-- The `read_only` argument is supplied on all of the volume-related stanzas in to help highlight all of the places you would need to change to make a read-only volume mount.
+- The `read_only` argument is supplied on all of the volume-related blocks in to help highlight all of the places you would need to change to make a read-only volume mount.
 Please see the [`host_volume`][host_volume spec], [`volume`][volume spec], and [`volume_mount`][volume_mount spec] specifications for more details.

-- For lower-memory instances, you might need to reduce the requested memory in the resources stanza to harmonize with available resources in your cluster.
+- For lower-memory instances, you might need to reduce the requested memory in the resources block to harmonize with available resources in your cluster.

 ### Step 4: Deploy the MySQL database